SwiftStudies/SKTiledKit/Documentation/Objects.md

  - __Visible__ Supported. `isHidden` is set appropriatly on the shape
  - __X__ Supported, sets `position.x`
  - __Y__ Supported, sets `position.y`

+### Support for user specified properties

+No special interpretation of user specified properties is done at this time, however all properties are added to the  [`SKNode`](https://developer.apple.com/documentation/spritekit/skscene) [`userData`](https://developer.apple.com/documentation/spritekit/sknode/1483121-userdata?language=swift) and converted to the appropriate type (see [Properties](Properties.md)).

  ## <a name="elipse">Elipse</a>
  Created as an  [`SKShape`](https://developer.apple.com/documentation/spritekit/skshape).